grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/03 Release notes.md

 ---
 title: Release notes
-head_title: k6 Cloud Release notes
+head_title: k6 Cloud Release Notes
-excerpt: 'On this page, you can find the k6 Cloud changelog.'
+excerpt: 'On this page, you can find the product release notes of k6 Cloud.'
 ---

 ### v1.5.2 `(2021-10-22)`